Skip to content

 Summary

-I have a passion for female empowerment and the public health remit of the midwife.
+I have a passion for female empowerment and the public health remit related to midwifery and the broader family.
 I have worked locally as a midwife in hospital, community settings and as a clinical educator as well as strategically on a regional programme of change.
 I have extensive experience in managing change and developing services which I can share with students on a multi-disciplinary level.
-I was nominated for an inspirational teacher award by students in 2015.

 About

-I am passionate about empowering women and their families and this translates within my teaching through my experience of working in areas of multiple deprivation.
-The research and evidence into practice work I have been involved in reflects this passion through promoting normal birth with women from compromised communities and backgrounds.
+I am passionate about empowering vulnerable families and this translates within my teaching through my extensive experience of working in areas of multiple deprivation.
+The research and evidence into practice work I have been involved in reflects this passion through promoting normal birth and with women from compromised communities and backgrounds; implementing research based support for pregnant migrant women.

 Teaching